kmalakoff/knockback/README.md

 [5]: https://github.com/kmalakoff/knockback/raw/master/knockout-1.3.beta.debug-kmalakoff.js
 [6]: https://github.com/kmalakoff/knockback/raw/master/knockout-1.3.beta-kmalakoff.js

-If anyone wants to port this to Knockout 1.3 beta, please do and let me know!
-You can find my changes [here](https://github.com/kmalakoff/knockout/tree/forceRefresh).

 When I was evaluating client-side frameworks, I liked lots of the pieces, but wanted to "mix and match" the best features.
 I started with [Backbone.js](http://documentcloud.github.com/backbone/) and really loved the Models and Collections, and used [Brunch](http://brunch.io/) to get me up and running quickly.